smartdevicelink/sdl_evolution/proposals/NNNN-add-generic-hmi-plugin-support.md

 - Parameters: `text`, `softButtons`
 - Response Parameters: `buttonID`

-**Note:** This is not a comprehensive list, other interactions between components may need to be added as necessary during implementation.
-In addition, customized messages will likely need to be created for production systems to accomodate differences in plugin design.
+**Note:** This is not a comprehensive list.
+Other interactions between components may need to be added as necessary during implementation.
+In addition, customized messages will likely need to be created for production systems to accommodate differences in plugin design.

 ### Integrated Plugin Controls

 While a majority of the functionality for these plugins can be handled in the background, production implementations will need the ability to integrate some portion of these plugins directly into the Generic HMI (such as a set of controls/settings for the plugin).
-To accomodate this, stubs for these integrated components can be included in the project and these can be expanded to fit a specific system.
+To accommodate this, stubs for these integrated components can be included in the project and these can be expanded to fit a specific system.

 ![Plugin UI Stub](../assets/proposals/NNNN-add-generic-hmi-plugin-support/vr-plugin-stub-example.png)

-To accomodate this, we will need to include a way to navigate between various screens in the Generic HMI.
+To accommodate this, we will need to include a way to navigate between various screens in the Generic HMI.
 This could potentially be done via a persistent menu created using existing node packages such as [react-burger-menu](https://github.com/negomi/react-burger-menu).

 ![Menu Navigation](../assets/proposals/NNNN-add-generic-hmi-plugin-support/menu-example.png)